 Rarely, if a rice cooker did catch fire or explode it would be because the pressure-relieving device or release valve was faulty.
 Flammable objects were under or around an overheated or faulty cooker, including ingredients boiling over.
 Rice cookers are like any electrical device and should be “USED WITH CAUTION”.

 Let’s find out how we all can use these handy cookers safely!

 If you are new to the idea of using a rice cooker you need to understand what a rice cooker is and how a rice cooker works.

 Rice cookers are cooking appliances that use electricity to heat up a pot of water.
 When the rice is cooked, it will be kept warm in an insulated container until ready to eat.

 The perfect rice dish is something that can be achieved with a lot of different cookers and the basic models cook rice and then switch off or go into the warm mode.
-These cookers have manual features and switches in them to go into the warm mode or off entirely after cooking for 15 minutes.
+These cookers have manual features and switch on their control panels to go into warm mode or off entirely after cooking for 15 minutes.

 How does a rice cooker work?
 There is an insert or bowl which sits inside the outer casing of the cooker and takes up most of the inside.
 This bowl holds all the water that will be boiled and used to cook rice or other ingredients, depending on what type of cooker you have.

 An electric heating element is situated inside the bottom of the casing along with a thermostat that regulates cooking temperatures.
 The bowl with the water and rice sit on top of the element complete with a glass lid and the rice will be steamed.

 When cooking is complete, some of the boiled water will be released out of an overflow valve that goes into a spout at the bottom for easy draining with no mess!

 Rice cookers know when the cooking time is complete.
 This happens when the thermostat detects that the temperature has risen above 212 °Farenheit, it will then turn off the keep warm function.